uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-circuit-breaking/pws-lab.md

 [Lab Requirements](https://github.com/pivotal-enablement/cloud-native-app-labs/blob/master/lab-instructions/requirements.md)

+## What You Will Learn

+* How to protect your application (`greeting-hystrix`) from failures or latency with the circuit breaking pattern
+* How to publish circuit-breaking metrics from your application (`greeting-hystrix`)
+* How to consume metric streams with the `hystrix-dashboard`
+* How to aggregate multiple metric streams with `turbine`

 ## Exercises

 ### Start the  `config-server`,  `service-registry`, and `fortune-service`

 1) Start the `config-server` in a terminal window.
-You may have a terminal windows still open from previous labs.
+You may have terminal windows still open from previous labs.
 They may be reused for this lab.

 ```bash
 $ cd $CLOUD_NATIVE_APP_LABS_HOME/config-server